-Our Georgetown education has given us a critical knowledge base from which to explore the needs and the demands of humanity.
+Our Georgetown education has given us a critical knowledge base from which to explore the needs and demands of humanity.
 Knowledge transcends borders, and it is on us to engage ideas from the pages of Charles Dickens to Maya Angelou.
-As Georgetown graduate we take on take on a unique responsibility to rebuild a more just commonweal, and a more just world.
+As Georgetown graduates, we take on take on a unique responsibility to rebuild a more just commonweal, and more just world.

 To close, I return to Alzandúa, and leave you this quote: “Caminante, no hay puentes, se hace puentes al andar.”
 (Voyager, there are no bridges, one builds them as one walks.)
 Go forth.
 Build bridges.

 When John Carroll purchased our Hilltop about 225 years ago, it was a very different place.
 Instead of that ceiling up there, imagine a dense canopy of elms, oaks, and hickories.
 Instead of the (imported) pecan-wood floor under your feet, you’d feel humic soil, and you’d smell pungent, interwoven networks of fungal mycelia, wild onion, and fragrant elderberries.

 Since that time, Georgetown has chosen to replace most of this natural charm with a more constructed vision of beauty: the iconic Healy Hall, Regents, and The Healy Family Student Center.
 (Even a Zoo, called New South!).
 But in the process of developing and expanding, we’ve compromised our natural history.